HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 ##### Usage
 - Data projected into new space spanned by PCs.
-	- PCs are weighted sums of original data axes.
+	- PCs are weighted sums of original data axis.
 - Projection itself is lossless
-	- Data has same dumensionality
+	- Data has same dimensionality
 	- can be fully recovered through inverse transform
 - we can also project into a lower-dimensional space
 	-	space spanned by k PCs with largest eigenvalues